 The tree houses measures 9′ x 9′.
 It is 4′ off the ground.
 We wanted the above branches to be the roof instead of creating a roof that would separate us from the tree.
 It is meant as a space to play, to hang out, an open-ended space.
 Our Sissoo tree is only about five years old.
 It is too young and small to support the fort, so we built a deck around it.

 The design process was intuitive and unplanned (as is most stuff in my life).
 I designed on post-it notes as we worked.
 I even designed on the back of a birthday party invitation and then missed the party because it was pinned to the wall face-down.
 I knew I wanted the front railings to be interesting and we negotiated about how to do that.
 We finally landed on this broken chevron pattern in reused wood and I am so happy with it.
 It looks like Missoni in lumber!!!
 The pictures don’t do it justice because you can’t feel the slight breeze, or see the cicada sheds on the tree trunk, or feel the earth coming up through the tree, or see the leaves moving and the light dappling.
-It is like a vacation in the back yard.
+It is like a vacation in the backyard.

 The kids are in love with it, I am in love with it, and my husband loves it.
-There are many things left to add: a little waterproof library in the form of a mailbox, a book shelf, outdoor lights, a pulley.
+There are many things left to add: a little waterproof library in the form of a mailbox, a bookshelf, outdoor lights, and a pulley.
 What is a tree fort without a pulley!?!
 All in good time.
 I’ve got to let my husband recover before we beg him for more stuff.

 Go build one for your house!